-War is tragic, but regional conflicts have never been a bear market’s proximate cause.
+War is tragic, but our research shows regional conflicts have never been a bear market’s proximate cause.

-Obviously, there are a lot of US political considerations to the above, as the current White House has a lot of overlap with the administration that dealt with this in 2014.
-We aren’t going to wade into any of that, and please understand that our analysis of this situation is nonpartisan—rather, we bring up the events of eight years ago to make a critical point for stocks: Markets move most on surprises, and nothing happening in Ukraine today is all that new or surprising.
-Stocks have known and dealt with the possibility of Putin carving up the country for many years now.
-Once official Russian troops amassed along the border, many started seeing formal activity in Luhansk and Donetsk as a foregone conclusion.
-The chief question was how much the West would stomach before applying economic pressure, and we are now getting some clarity on that.
+In our view, the events of eight years ago highlight a critical point for stocks: Our research shows markets move most on surprises, and nothing happening in Ukraine today appears all that new or surprising.
+Considering stocks reflect all widely known information, we think it stands to reason they have known and dealt with the possibility of Putin carving up the country for many years now.
+Once official Russian troops amassed along the border, many geopolitical commentators we follow started portraying formal activity in Eastern Ukraine as a foregone conclusion.
+The chief question to us was how much the West would stomach before applying economic pressure, and we are now getting some clarity on that.

 We will continue watching things closely and will share updates and analysis as warranted.
 For now, take a deep breath, steel your nerves, and remember how markets work.